PhD, Sociology, Stanford University, 2016

 Loneliness of Affluence.
 One American’s typical Saturday might have involved spending 20 minutes with a neighbor and a couple of hours shopping with a friend.
 But what happened during the rest of the time?
 People interact with others through “micro-acts” that range from paying for an espresso at the neighborhood coffee shop to nodding at another parent during a child’s soccer game, but sociologists know virtually nothing about the collective mass of these interactions or how they shape a person’s perception of the world.
 Social network analysis was supposed to provide revolutionary insight into the cause and consequences of such interactions, but fell short because of massive data requirements.
 This project is the first large-scale, nationally representative measurement of micro-interactions and their structure.
 Early results suggest that high wage earners experience the most class segregation in exchanges.
 Redbird seeks to determine how much inequality drives this segregation and how these micro-exchanges structure Americans’ views and understanding of the economic world.

-Redbird, B. Under review.
+Redbird, B. and A. Escamilla-Garcia.
+2020.
 Borders within borders: The impact of occupational licensing on immigrant incorporation.
 Sociology of Race and Ethnicity.
+6(1):22-45.

 Redbird, B. 2017.
 The new closed shop: Economic and structural effects of occupational licensure.
 American Sociological Review 82(3): 600–24.